kwitophurr/kwitophurr.github.io/_posts/2017-06-01-Election-Neural-Net.markdown

 ## Results
 The neural net turns out be pretty good- see, for example, the actual and predicted vote counts in Florida:

-{% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/election_data_model_FL.jpg" description="_Figure 2: Actual election results for Florida on the left, and the predicted results on the right.
-Click on the image to download a high-resolution version._" highres="https://christian-johnson.github.io/election-neural-net/plots/election_data_model_FL.tiff?raw=true" %}
+{% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/election_data_model_FL.jpg" description="Figure 2: Actual election results for Florida on the left, and the predicted results on the right.
+Click on the image to download a high-resolution version." highres="https://christian-johnson.github.io/election-neural-net/plots/election_data_model_FL.tiff?raw=true" %}

 On average, the neural net predicts a given county's vote to within 1-2% (it changes a little each time the neural net is trained due to how the minimization procedure works, so I run the fitting ten times and average the results).
 Now we can look at deviations in the data from the prediction (i.e. the residuals), and see if any counties have a large excess of Trump votes.